Rai-Nabin/Daily-Learning/DeepSpeed/README.md

 		- New SOTA Model: ZeRO powers the largest language model with 17B parameters and record-breaking accuracy.

          ![Zero Throughput and Speedup w.r.t SOTA](./images/zero-throughput.png)

+# Related Work
+- Data, Model and Pipeline Parallelism
+	- Data Parallelism (DP)
+		- DP is employed when the model can fit within the memory constraints of a single device.
+		- Model parameters are replicated on each device participating in training.
+		- During training, a mini-batch of data is evenly divided across all data parallel processes or devices.
+		- Each process works on its subset of data samples simultaneously.
+		- Forward propagation involves passing input through the neural network to generate predictions.
+This step occurs independently on each device for their respective subsets of data samples.
+		- Backward propagation calculates gradients by propagating errors backward through the network, also done independently per process.
+		- Averaged gradients from all processes are used to update the model locally after forward and backward passes have been completed.
+	- Model parallelism (MP)
+		- Involves splitting the model among different processes vertically.
+		- Used when a model is too large to fit in the memory of a single device.
+	- Pipeline Parallelism (PP)
+		- Involves splitting the model among different processes horizontally.
+		- Used when a model is too large to fit in the memory of a single device.
+		- Uses micro-batching to manage data flow.
+		- Implementing tied-weights and batch-normalization can be difficult due to horizontal splitting and micro-batching.
+- Non-parallelism based approach to reduce memory
+	- Reducing Activation Memory
+		- Multiple approaches aim to reduce the memory usage of deep learning training by compressing activations, utilizing activation checkpointing, or employing live analysis techniques.
+These methods, such as compression, checkpointing, and live analysis, can be used in conjunction with ZeRO, a memory optimization technique.
+		- Specifically, in ZeRO-R, activation memory reduction works alongside activation checkpointing to further enhance memory efficiency during deep learning training.
+	- CPU Offload
+		- Offloads model states to CPU memory during training.
+		- Up to 50% of training time can be spent on GPU-CPU-GPU transfers, highlighting the importance of efficient memory management.
+	- Memory Efficient Optimizer
+		- Focus on reducing memory consumption of adaptive optimization methods by main-taining coarser-grained statistics of model parameters and gradients, with potential impact on model convergence guarantees.
+- Training Optimizers
+	- Adaptive optimization methods are essential for achieving state-of-the-art performance and accuracy in training large models.
+	- These methods maintain detailed statistics for each model parameter and gradient, which can require significant memory usage.
+	- ZeRO optimization technique reduces the memory footprint of adaptive optimizers by orders of magnitude.
+	- This reduction enables practical training of large models on devices with limited memory capacity.
+	- With ZeRO, it becomes feasible to explore more complex and memory-intensive optimization strategies that may lead to improved convergence during model training.

+# Where Did All the Memory Go?